domlockett/fake_news_experiment/README.md

 ### - Data Collection and Analysis

 #### `replication_materials/misinfo-review_public.rmd`
 The `misinfo-review_public.rmd` file contains the RMarkdown script used for analysis.
 This script details the steps taken to load data, perform statistical analyses, and generate visualizations.
-The primary methods include:

-**Content and Structure:**
 - **Data Loading:** Data from the survey is loaded for analysis using the `readr` and `dplyr` packages.
 - **Statistical Analysis:** Various statistical techniques are applied to analyze the impact of fake news on political behavior, including regression analysis and group comparisons.
 - **Visualization:** The script generates several plots to illustrate the findings, helping to understand the data distribution, relationships between variables, and the overall impact of fake news.